1871fotc/fotc/archive/shapes.md

 You will find many different types of headstones in Toowong Cemetery.
 Examples of each style are shown below.

-???
-Warning "To Do"

-    - Collect photos
-    - Remove drawing images

 ## Upright Slabs / Stelae

 ![](../assets/slabs-1.png){ width="49%" } ![](../assets/slabs-2.png){ width="49%" }

 !!! question "Volunteer opportunity"